sajiff/manush-tech-cart-application/README.md

 ## Project details

 The project was done using Reactjs.
 The state management was done using Redux and localstorage.
+The project is responsive for DTM (Desktop, Tablet, Mobile)

 #

 ## Bonus

-Inside the "\_\_test\_\_" folder there is a file named cardComponent.test.js.
+Inside the \_\_test\_\_ folder there is a file named cardComponent.test.js.
 In that file there are four unit tests done on the card component.

 test 1: Tests if in the product card the image is the right image placed.